 “I really enjoyed this trip.
 I was very surprised at the high quality of our housing and meals.
 After the first few days, I learned to relax.
 I felt safe throughout our trip, even when wandering around alone at night in Havana.” —Farah Krozan, Atlanta

 “We are not in the health care field, but we enjoyed the medical presentations.
 We feel that was just about the right amount of exposure.
 We both especially enjoyed the trip to the national park in the mountains, Hemingway’s home, and the old American cars.
 Thanks for a wonderful trip.” —Bob Manning, San Jose

 On previous expeditions, the $550 cost of round-trip charter flights from Miami to Havana was included in the price.
 Now, the cost of these flights will not be included, so our price is less.
 Overall costs for travelers will be much less.
 If requested, we will be happy to assist you to arrange your flights.
+Airlines currently flying directly to Cuba are American, Delta, JetBlue, Southwest, and United.
 Flight schedules change frequently.
 Sometimes you can save money by connecting in various cities.
-In spite of what you may have recently read regarding decreased interest by Americans, United, JetBlue, and Southwest Airlines have added 30 flights a week, beginning in the fall of 2018.

 Previous travelers have called our expeditions “Tours for Non-Tour people!”
 We emphasize true people-to-people contact.
+We bring various donations and meet with locals.
 Our hotels have been selected because of their locations.
 In addition to our program, our facilitated expeditions offer optional activities and more free time than more highly-structured commercial tours.
 Our itinerary includes most sights and activities you would expect on a first visit to Cuba.
 In addition, there will be conferences and presentations on a variety of topics.
 Travelers will have opportunities to interact with Cuban professionals and other citizens, so we can learn from each other.